EvHaus/rocketry/README.md

 	- [x] Automated deployments via username & password
 	- [ ] Automated deployments via SSH key
 	- [ ] Seamless deployments without downtime

+## Other Solutions

+How does this project differ from similar existing public projects?

+- [`CodeShip`](https://codeship.com/about) - Amazing but not free or open-source
+- [`shipit`](https://github.com/shipitjs/shipit) - JavaScript-based (as opposed to configuration-based) and doesn't support server-side package upgrades.

 ## Contributing